In This Guide

 - Per-token pricing, no upfront cost

-- Best for: application developers and teams
+- Best for: app developers and engineering teams

 | Dimension | SageMaker | Bedrock |